JaferShar/Catch-the-Fruit/README.md

 # Catch-the-Fruit
-A dame developed for a study on player experience
+A game developed for a study on player experience

 # Set up
 Clone the project onto your own storage.